MeLiDosProject/DidikogluEtAl_Dataset_2025/README.md

 ### About this repository

-This repository contains the comprehensive dataset for the [MeLiDos](www.melidos.eu) field study site of Kumasi, Ghana.
+This repository contains the comprehensive dataset for the [MeLiDos](www.melidos.eu) field study site of Izmir, Türkiye.
 Data were collected by [Izmir Institute of Technology (IZTECH)](https://en.iyte.edu.tr) and are further processed and analysed by the [Translational Sensory & Circadian Neuroscience Unit